UCSB-CS189-2016-17-Aerospace/Aerocube/ImP/imageProcessing/arucoMarkerDetectionAlgorithm.md

 ```
 }
 ```
+Parallel CPU implementation of the function above, given a range of scales, it will threshold and find contours.
 ```

    // this is the parallel call for the previous commented loop (result is equivalent)
    parallel_for_(Range(0, nScales), DetectInitialCandidatesParallel(&grey, &candidatesArrays,
                                                                     &contoursArrays, params));
 ```
+Aggregating the contours from each scale into 1 vector of vectors.
 ```
    // join candidates
    for(int i = 0; i < nScales; i++) {